DreamEmulator/AiPy/README.md

 # How to start AiPy

-1: Make a newp roject in PyCharm
+1: Make a new project in PyCharm

 2: Open a Terminal (bottom of the screen)